kubeflow/kubeflow/docs/gke/iap.md

 ks apply ${ENV} -c ${JUPYTER_IAP_INGRESS_NAME}
 ```

-	* TODO(jlewi): Add instructions about updating the backend timeout
+	* These commands create a K8s ingress that will setup an external loadbalancer on GCP that will direct traffic the NGINX proxy running in the JupyterHub pod.
+	* At these point IAP isn't turned on so anyone can send traffic to NGINX but since NGINX isn't configured no traffic is forwarded to JupyterHub

-Create the OpenAPI spec to use with cloud endpoints
+Create the OpenAPI spec that Cloud Endpoints will use to configure the NGINX proxy

 ```
 JUPYTER_SERVICE=jupyter-hub-esp